AhmedEl-hadad/ArabicaAPI/README.md

 - Beginner-friendly and advanced-friendly workflows

 **Note:**
-Some datasets are static and stored as JSON.
+Datasets are static and stored as JSON.
 This is intentional for stability and simplicity.
 Future updates may include dynamic data.

 ---